-(ii) Write about one or two families in Ash on a Young Man's Sleeve that you find interesting.
-Give reasons for what you say.
-In your answer you should refer to events in the novel and its social, cultural and historical context.
+(ii) 'Ash on a Young Man's Sleeve is about the loss of innocence.'
+To what extent do you agree with this statement?
+Remember to support your answer with reference to the novel and to comment on its social, cultural and historical context.
 [20 + 4]